gamebatok/Quotify/README.md

 4. **Use the share button** to spread inspiration with friends
 5. **Access favorites** via the favorites button in the top corner

+### Discover Quotes by Category
+1. **Tap the "Filter" button** to open the category selection screen
+2. **Browse popular categories** like Motivation, Success, Wisdom, Inspirational, and more
+3. **Select one or multiple categories** to filter quotes by your interests
+4. **Apply filters** to get quotes that match your current mood or needs
+5. **View category tags** displayed below each quote to see what topics it covers
+6. **Clear filters** anytime to return to seeing all quotes

 ### Always Available
 - Quotify works completely offline with 2,127+ curated quotes stored locally
 - No internet connection required - perfect for travel or low connectivity areas
 - Instant quote loading with no network delays
-- All features including favorites work without any internet connection
+- All features including favorites and category filtering work without any internet connection
+- Smart filtering happens locally for lightning-fast category browsing

 ---